jksprattler/jennas-runbooks/AWS/aws-tf-hybrid-dns.md

 ping app.corp.microgreens4life.org
 dig app.corp.microgreens4life.org +short
 ```
-The private AWS vpc instances in us-east-1 are successfully resolving the corp domains hosted in the private "on prem" VPC hosted in us-east-2 via the outbound endpoint and forwarding rule and routed via the vpc peering connection.
+The private AWS VPC instances in us-east-1 are successfully resolving the corp domains hosted in the private "on prem" VPC in us-east-2 via the outbound endpoint and forwarding rule and routed via the vpc peering connection.
+Conversely, the private "on prem" instances in us-east-2 are successfully resolving the web domain hosted in the private AWS VPC us-east-1 via the inbound endpoint.

+### Summary